 Why is it important to recycle your makeup packaging and leftover cosmetic products?
 Here are some good eco-reasons for eco-friendly disposal methods:

-- Volume of garbage: The average woman uses 12 products daily in the US, and with more than 112 million women, that’s a lot of packaging waste.
+- Volume of garbage: The average American woman uses 12 beauty products every day, and with more than 160 million women, that’s a lot of packaging waste.